Skip to content

 It is quite revealing that Romans publicly took great pride in the myth of their founding fathers kidnapping and forcing the mothers of the first Romans into relationships we’d call slavery today.
 Two thousand years ago, though, such coercive social relations were far less objectionable (at least to those in power).

-Instead, the Romans read the myth about their own fundamental nature — about their Imperialistic tendencies, inherited from their ancestors.
-Take what you need by force, dominate your neighbors, absorb and make them “ours,” then do the same thing to the next neighbor….
+Instead, the Romans read it as a myth about their own fundamental nature, their Imperialistic tendencies, inherited from their ancestors: Take what you need by force, dominate your neighbors, absorb and make them “ours,” then do the same thing to the next neighbor….

 Leave a Reply Cancel reply